elixirschool/telemetry-code-along/post_2.md

 end
 ```

-We handle this event in `Quantum.Telemetry.Metrics.handle_event/4` by using the event data, including the duration and information in the `conn` to send a set of metrics to StatsD with help of the `Statix` Elixir StatsD client library.
+We handle this event in our handler module, `Quantum.Telemetry.Metric`, with the `handle_event/4` callback function.
+In this function we use the event data, including the duration and information in the `conn` to, send a set of metrics to StatsD with the help of the `Statix` Elixir StatsD client library.

 ## What's Wrong With This?